-(2) The permittee must retain records of all monitoring information, including all calibration and maintenance records and all original strip chart recordings for continuous monitoring instrumentation, copies of all reports required by this permit, the certification required by paragraph (B)(9) of rule 3745-54-73 of the Administrative Code, and records of all data used to complete the application for this permit, for a period of at least three years after the date of the sample, measurement, report, certification, or application.
+(2) The permittee shall retain records of all monitoring information, including all calibration and maintenance records and all original strip chart recordings for continuous monitoring instrumentation, copies of all reports required by this permit, the certification required by paragraph (B)(9) of rule 3745-54-73 of the Administrative Code, and records of all data used to complete the application for this permit, for a period of at least three years after the date of the sample, measurement, report, certification, or application.
 This period may be extended by request of the director at any time.
-The permittee must maintain records from all ground water monitoring wells and associated ground water surface elevations for the active life of the facility, and for disposal facilities for the post-closure care period as well.
+The permittee shall maintain records from all ground water monitoring wells and associated ground water surface elevations for the active life of the facility, and for disposal facilities for the post-closure care period as well.

-(3) Records for monitoring information must include:
+(3) Records for monitoring information shall include all of the following:

-(a) The date, exact place, and time of sampling or measurements;
+(a) The date, exact place, and time of sampling or measurements.

-(c) The date(s) analyses were performed;
+(c) The dates analyses were performed.

-(d) The individual(s) who performed the analyses;
+(d) The names of the individuals who performed the analyses.

-(e) The analytical techniques or methods used; and
+(e) The analytical techniques or methods used.